Wild-ish at Heart: Naturalistic Planting Design

-On Saturday, The New Perennialist Talks presented a masterclass on the leading-edge with James Hitchmough, Professor Emeritus of University of Sheffield, a genius innovator and iconoclast in modern planting design.
+This is a high-level introduction to the leading-edge of planting design with James Hitchmough, Professor Emeritus of University of Sheffield, a genius innovator and iconoclast in horticultural ecology.

-The 90-minute plus session on Designing with Randomness more than lived up to the masterclass title.
-A gifted communicator, James rolled out a crystal clear framework for how to plan, create and manage spectacular nature-like plantings for optimal wow factor and ecological value.
+This 90-minute plus session on Designing with Randomness more than lives up to the masterclass title.
+A gifted communicator, James rolls out a crystal clear framework for how to plan, create and manage spectacular nature-like plantings for optimal wow factor and ecological value.

 Continue reading